mattlean/lean-js-app-starter/docs/faq.md

 #### How do you change Node.js versions?

-We currently default Node.js to version 18.16.
+We currently support Node.js versions >=20.9 to <21 by default.
 If you want to change that you need to do is update `engines.node` field in `package.json` and the Node.js version in the `.browserslistrc` file.
 Then make sure the app works as expected.

 If you're using the Docker development environment, you will also need to update the Dockerfiles' `FROM` instructions to a base image with the updated Node.js version.
 You can find an appropriate official Node.js image here: https://hub.docker.com/_/node/tags